 According to the Gender Inclusion category of the Social Bond Framework, the gender bond proceeds were to support SMEs and MSEs owned and/or controlled by women, as well as to boost the advent of new female entrepreneurs.
-The eligible projects and activities as stipulated in the bond framework are: - o Credit facilities and preferential interest rate loans to increase productivity for SMEs controlled by women (SMEs with capital stock with more than 50% women ownership). - o Long-term working capital and credit to balance cash flow and support unforeseen expenses for SMEs controlled by women. - o SMEs and MSEs that offer products and services that specifically or disproportionately benefit - o Credit facilities to SMEs and MSEs that have a 30-50% women workforce.
-Figure 3 - Definition of SMEs and MSEs NMB Bank's definition of SMEs and MSEs in the social bond framework is:
+The eligible projects and activities as stipulated in the bond framework are:

+- o Credit facilities and preferential interest rate loans to increase productivity for SMEs controlled by women (SMEs with capital stock with more than 50% women ownership). - o Long-term working capital and credit to balance cash flow and support unforeseen expenses for SMEs controlled by women. - o SMEs and MSEs that offer products and services that specifically or disproportionately benefit women - o Credit facilities to SMEs and MSEs that have a 30-50% women workforce.
-MSE: Turnover of up to TZS 150

-SME: Turnover between TZS 150 million-TZS 15 billion

-Corporates: Turnover above TZS 15 billion
+Figure 3 - Definition of SMEs and MSEs

+III.
+Jasiri Gender Bond Allocation

 As a financial institution, NMB Bank has a high level of transparency, including third-party assurance to verify the internal tracking method.
 Internal and external auditors verify the allocation of funds.

 NMB has internal monitoring, meticulous allocation, and regular and transparent allocation reporting.
 The net proceeds of the outstanding bonds for the Jasiri Bond were credited to a sub-account under the Retail Business department, with allocations and repayments monitored by the Credit Administration department and shared monthly with the Treasury Department, who in turn report to the Executive Committee every quarter.

 Eligible projects are assigned a unique code for ease of identification in the Bank's Business Intelligence (BI) reporting tool.
 Where applicable, unutilised proceeds are invested in accordance with NMB Bank's policies.
 This mainly involves short-term investment instruments that are quick to liquidate for allocation.

-NMB Bank publishes public quarterly allocation reports which appear on the Bank's website, and are referred to as disbursement reports.
+NMB Bank publishes public quarterly allocation reports

+which appear on the Bank's website, and are referred to as disbursement reports.
 The reports include the allocated assets, exposure breakdown, share of new financing and refinancing and the total outstanding social bond transactions and unallocated proceeds.

+Disbursement

-Disbursement Jasiri Gender Bond proceeds were fully allocated in less than a year, surpassing the 18 months set out in the NMB Social Bond Framework.
+Jasiri Gender Bond proceeds were fully allocated in less than a year, surpassing the 18 months set out in the NMB Social Bond Framework.
 Women-owned MSMEs obtained TZS 30.6 billion in the first quarter, TZS 26.2 billion in the second quarter, and TZS 17.4 billion in the third quarter of 2022.

 Figure 4 - Jasiri Bond Allocation by Quarter in 2022

+41% of net proceed 28 March to 30 June 77% of net proc

+41% of net proceeds disbursed between 28 March to 30 June 2022.

+77% of net proceedshad been disbursed at the end of September 2022.

+100% of proceeds were disbursed by December 2022.